What Is Bitcoin Core?

 Who Started Bitcoin Core?

 Satoshi Nakamoto didn’t originally refer to the software as “Bitcoin Core.”
 The term “Bitcoin Core” emerged later to distinguish between the original Bitcoin client and other software that emerged as the ecosystem grew.
-When Satoshi released the first version of the Bitcoin software in 2009, it was simply called “Bitcoin,” and it served both as a wallet and as the network’s node software.
+When Satoshi released the first version of the Bitcoin software in 2009, it was simply called “Bitcoin,” serving both as a wallet and as the network’s node software.

 Many other implementations of the Bitcoin protocol exist such as Bitcoin Knots, btcd, and bcoin.
 Despite differences, all implementations must agree on core features to maintain consensus.